akoserwal/gen-grpc-gateway-api/README.md

 # gen-grpc-gateway-api
-A shell script can be used to generate a Golang project that utilizes gRPC-gateway and proto to expose a sample API.
+A shell script that can be used to generate a Go project that utilizes the gRPC-gateway and protobuf to expose a simple API.
 By using the `gen-grpc.sh` generator, you can quickly get started with gRPC-gateway.

 Using the `gen-grpc.sh` generator you can quickly get started with [grpc-gateway](https://grpc-ecosystem.github.io/grpc-gateway/#getting-started)